jfranciscosousa/jfranciscosousa.com/src/pages/blog/using-zustand-with-svelte.md

 ## What's a Svelte store?

 According to [Svelte's](https://svelte.dev/tutorial/writable-stores)[ docs](https://svelte.dev/tutorial/writable-stores), which I recommend you read, a Svelte store is any object with a subscribe method.
-You can use Svelte's tools to create `writable`, `readable, `derived`, or custom stores.
+You can use Svelte's tools to create `writable`, `readable`, `derived`, or custom stores.
 I personally most often default to custom stores.

 An example of such store:
 ```ts:src/lib/counter.store.ts